SleepyTrousers/EnderIO-1.5-1.12/README.md

 }

 dependencies {
-    // TODO: Release an API package
+    // TODO: We may release an API package

     runtimeOnly fg.deobf("com.enderio:enderio-base:<VERSION>")
 }